-Active also as an educator, Clara has given masterclasses and convocations at several universities, including Syracuse University, Muhlenberg College, Concordia College, and North Dakota State University.
+Active also as an educator, Clara has enjoyed giving masterclasses and convocations at several universities, including Syracuse University, Muhlenberg College, Concordia College (Moorhead), and North Dakota State University.
 She was also the guest artist in residence at Indiana State University's 50th Contemporary Music Festival celebrating the music of Libby Larsen.
+Clara will be on faculty at Aspen Music Festival's Professional Choral Institute in partnership with Seraphic Fire in August of 2018.
 Clara currently studies voice with Emma Small of Minneapolis and aspires to be as kind and as generous as Emma.

 Please visit the Schedule page for a upcoming list of events.

 In addition to performing, Clara serves as the Associate Artistic Director of Source Song Festival, a week-long art song festival in Minneapolis, Minnesota.
 This festival strives to create and perform new art song, and cultivate an educational environment for students of song, including composers, vocalists, and collaborative pianists.
-The festival will be in its fifth season August 6-10th, 2018.
-In addition to her solo work, she participates in a number of ensembles, including Lumina Women’s Ensemble, the Rose Ensemble and Seraphic Fire.
-For more information, please visit www.sourcesongfestival.org.
+The festival will be in its fifth season August 5-11th, 2018.
+In addition to her solo work, she participates in a number of ensembles, including Lumina Women’s Ensemble, The Rose Ensemble, the Mirandola Ensemble, and Seraphic Fire.